JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 **The Development Reality**: What you see in our December 5th demo screenshots is our dev/test environment—**3 Goose containers running simultaneously on one computer**.
 This setup simulates a multi-user organization for rapid testing and demonstration purposes.

 ![6-Terminal Layout showing Finance, Manager, and Legal Goose instances side-by-side](images/18_Demo_part0_Window_Setup_Script_2025-12-05_07-58-47.png)
 *Screenshot 18: Development environment with 3 Goose instances (Finance top-left, Manager top-center, Legal top-right) and corresponding log terminals below.
-This is test infrastructure—production would distribute these across user machines.*
+This is test infrastructure—production would distribute these across user machines with a Goose UI, not terminal.*

 **Why this approach works for testing**: